 Every life stage brings its own rewards and challenges, and sometimes we need a helping hand.
 Our exclusive member benefits ensure that you’re getting the help you need to make things a little easier.
-Whether you’ve just had a child, studying at university, recovering from and accident at work or have fallen on hard times at hard.
+Whether you’ve just had a child, studying at university, recovering from an accident at work or have fallen on hard times.

 Our members' children represent the future, and we aim to support them on their journey into adulthood.
 If your children are under the age of 16, you can register them with us.
 They will then receive birthday cards and gift vouchers at key stages of their childhood, such as when they first start school.
 We also celebrate your child with a £50 ‘baby bonus’ payment for parents.